 Students entering Dallas Seminary with a strong background in Bible or theology may want to take proficiency exams to earn advanced standing credit.
 Exams are available in most courses required in each degree program.
 (No exams are available in areas of elective credit.)
 There is a $30 nonrefundable testing fee for each exam.
-Up to one-sixth of a degree can be earned by advanced standing, except for the CBTS, STM, and the doctoral programs.
+Up to one-fourth of a degree can be earned by advanced standing, except for the CBTS, STM, and the doctoral programs.

 New students have three semesters, or one calendar year, from the time they begin taking classes at Dallas Theological Seminary to apply for advanced standing credit.

 If a student has completed a college course in a subject required at Dallas Theological Seminary but does not pass the Advanced Standing Exam for that course, the student is encouraged to request permission to substitute another Dallas Theological Seminary class offered by the same department.
 (This does not apply to D.Min applicants.)